-HIST 101 - Introduction to World Civilizations to 1750 or HIST 102 -Introduction to World Civilizations Since 1750
+HIST 101 - Introduction to World Civilizations to 1750 or HIST 102 -Introduction to World Civilizations Since 1750 humanities (HSSI); honors (AHON), and designated communications (last two digits of course number in 50s or 60s) and languages courses.

 4. Humanities (6 hours -at least two disciplines)